Arijit-Basu/HermioneBot/README.md

 	- Any phrase ending in a question mark '?':

 	**Examples**:
 	- ''
 	- ''

-	- Any phrase starting with a WH-pronoun or adverb (What('s), Who('s), Where('s), When('s), Why('s), How('s)), Whose)
+	- Any phrase starting with a WH-pronoun or adverb (What('s), Who('s), Where('s), When('s), Why('s), How('s)))

 	**Examples**:
 	- 'What is Harry Potter known for?'
 	- 'Who's Cedric?'
 	- 'Who was Cho Chang?'
 	- 'When did Bellatrix escape from Azkaban?'
 	- 'Who is the love of Hermione's life?'
 	- 'Who is Parvati?'
 	- 'What is the Yule Ball?'
 	- 'Who is Moaning Myrtle?'
 	- 'Where is Gringotts?'
 	- 'Where is Hogwarts located?'
 	- 'What is the Tale of Three Brothers?'
 	- 'Who are Death Eaters?'
 	- 'What are the Unforgivable Spells?'
 	- 'Who transformed into Scabbers?'

 	- Any phrase ending in a WH-pronoun:

 	**Examples**:
 	- ''

 	- Any phrase starting with a singular present verb or modal (Is, Does, Are, Can, Could, Should, Would, Were, Was, etc...)

 	**Examples**:
 	- 'Is Hufflepuff the kindest house?'
 	- ''

 3. Type in nonsensical phrase or a statement-like sentence to receive Hermione-like remark